Kushagra-2112/Real-Time-Exercise-Monitoring-and-LLM-Based-Voice-Coaching-via-Pose-Estimation/README.md

 ```

 > Cloud-hosted camera access often needs a TURN server, not just STUN — a datacenter server and a home-network client are usually both behind NAT.

+The static landing page (hero, gallery, demo video) is deployed separately on Netlify at [real-time-exercise-coach.netlify.app](https://real-time-exercise-coach.netlify.app) — it links out to the live Streamlit app, since Netlify can't host the WebRTC-based trainer itself.

 ## Evaluation